Kavehrafie/2026-nwp-AR1205/packages/materials/AR1205/params.typ

 #let session-new-world = session(
   "Art of the New World",
   [
-    A beginning Cultural contact and exchange during the Age of Exploration.
+    Cultural contact and exchange during the Age of Exploration.

     _Read_:
     - Claire Farago, "On the Peripatetic Life of Objects in Era of Globalization" in #text(style: "italic")[@CCMEA]